Acute Psychiatric Emergencies - - E-Book

 2.1 Introduction

-The effective management of an acutely disturbed patient who has a presumed mental health crisis is a key emergency skill.
+The effective management of an acutely disturbed patient who has presumed mental health problems is a key emergency skill.
 By using the basic techniques and strategies described, a safe framework can be established, from which a more detailed assessment or intervention can then be carried out.
 It is essential that all staff who work in an acute hospital setting have these basic skills.

 In the structured approach, the person who is acutely disturbed should have a primary assessment that includes ABCD and AEIO risk assessments (see Figure 2.1).
 It may not be possible to carry out a full physical assessment because of the level of disturbance, but consideration should be given to physical status and potential organic causes of the presentation.

-In this chapter, we focus on the mental health assessment, but physical factors should always be considered and accompanied by a parallel physical assessment when appropriate.
+In this chapter, we focus on the mental health assessment, but physical factors should always be considered, and accompanied by a parallel physical assessment, when appropriate.

 2.2 Preparation

-In most circumstances, there is time to gather information quickly before seeing the patient (e.g. if the patient is brought to the Emergency Department (ED) by the family, the police or the paramedic emergency service).
+In most circumstances, there is time to gather information quickly before seeing the patient (e.g. if the patient is brought to the emergency department (ED) by the family, the police or the paramedic emergency service).
 The aim at this point is to access relevant information that will inform the rapid assessment.

 Information may include verbal accounts from the family, paramedics, police, relevant others and the hospital record systems.
 Ask and obtain answers to the following questions: